advanderveer/ep/README.md

 - [x] SHOULD make AppError fields public
 - [x] SHOULD rename "Check" on input to "Validate", way more obvious and less suprising
 - [x] SHOULD SkipEncode should also work when returned directly to the render
+- [x] COULD  include a more composable ways for behaviour to be added to an output: what if it redirects and sets a cookie
+- [x] COULD  allow middleware to install a hook that is called just before the first byte is written to the response body for middleware that needs to write a header
 - [ ] COULD  check for the user that the output in a pointer value if setContext would be called
-- [ ] COULD   have package level doc summary for coding package
+- [x] COULD  have package level doc summary for coding package
 - [ ] COULD  not get nil pointer if status created is embedded on a nil output struct.
 Instead, embedding should trigger behaviour differently
 - [ ] COULD  use the configuration pattern as described here: https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis
 - [ ] COULD  turn most of the coding tests into table tests
 - [ ] COULD  provide tooling to make endpoints extremely easy to test